alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 - who the payment was to
 - the total payment amount

-You can add a custom paragraph to a payment confirmation emails at the Email notifications page on GOV.UK Pay.
+You can add a custom paragraph to a payment confirmation email at the Email notifications page on GOV.UK Pay.
 For further customisation, you can visit [GOV.UK Notify](https://www.notifications.service.gov.uk/) to set up custom notifications.
 It is recommended to disable GOV.UK Pay notifications if you do this.

 ###### Confirmation Page